Accelize/drm/README.md

 Take a look at our [documentation](https://tech.accelize.com/documentation/stable/#licensing-modes) for more information !

-# :wrench: Accelize Architecture Overview
+# :wrench: Accelize architecture overview

 The Accelize DRM solution comprises 3 layers: